talent-consulting/talent-consulting.github.io/handbook/guides/joining.md

 # The Principal level interview

-These interviews would be for our Lead Developer staff.
+These interviews would be for our architecture community staff.
+They will be geared to the discipline being applied for, for example
+Security Architect, Cloud architect etc

 After you have been selected for next stage after the telephone interview you would be invited to join a ~90 minute interview with a format which can be found below